 All travel must be approved prior to making a trip.
 In-state travel must be approved by the Major Professor.
 Out-of-state travel (e.g., international, national or regional meetings) requires university approval.
+In all cases, salient account information from the Major Professor will be needed before the student reaches out to the office staff regarding a Travel Authority or reimbursement.
 Failure to obtain approval prior to travel may result in no reimbursement for expenses.

+III.
 Supplies, Equipment, and Greenhouse Facilities